MdAsifFarooqui/Weather-Application/README.md

 **Weather Application:**
 A simple weather application built using JavaScript, HTML, and CSS.
-This application fetches weather data from a weather API and displays the current weather information for a specified location.
+This application fetches weather data from a open weather API and displays the current weather information for a specified location.

 **Features:**
 Fetches real-time weather data using a weather API.